hlissner/dotfiles/README.md

-# Dotfiles of a spaghetti code warrior

-My mac and ubuntu/debian dotfiles.

-Yes.
+# Henrik's dotfiles

 They bite.